ztsrin17/Data-Analyst-Luxembourg/T1-SQL/sql-cheat-sheet.md

 SELECT DISTINCT column1, column2 FROM table;
 -- Returns unique combinations only
 -- Important in JOINs to avoid duplicate results
+-- Essential when finding co-workers or related people SELECT DISTINCT a.name FROM actor a WHERE conditions;
 ```

 ### ORDER BY